-Item Limit Remarks Operating Mode There is no limit.
-One remote control and one Custom Controller can be configured at most The Automatic Standard robots should be completely automatic in operation.
-Only a maximum of one remote control and one Custom Controller can be configured to perform testing and debugging.
-Maximum Total Power Supply Capacity (Wh) 200 - Maximum Power Supply Voltage (V) 30 - Strength Free-falling from a vertical altitude of 0.2 m three times without any damage to any part of the body - Launching Mechanism A 17mm Launching Mechanism - Projectile Supply Capability Can only receive projectiles - Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600500 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square
+Item Limit Notes Operating Mode There is no limit.
+One remote control and one Custom Controller can be configured at most - Maximum Total Power Supply Capacity (Wh) 265 - Maximum Power Supply Voltage (V) 30 Strength Free-falling from a vertical altitude of 0.2 m three times without any damage to any part of the body Launching Mechanism A Fixed 17mm Launching Mechanism The Mobile 17mm Launching Mechanism can be mounted.
+Maximum Weight (kg) 25 Includes battery weight, but not the weight of the Referee System Maximum Initial Size (mm, LWH) 600600500 Its orthographic projection on the ground should not exceed a 600600 square Maximum Expansion Size (mm, LWH) 800800800 Its orthographic projection on the ground should not exceed a 800800 square

-Item Limit Remarks Referee System Four Small Armor Modules (Balancing Standard Robots to be mounted with two Large Armors), 17 mm Speed Monitor Module, Video Transmission Module (Transmitter), RFID Interaction Module, Positioning System Module, Main Controller Module, Power Management Module, Light Indicator Module, 17 mm Fluorescent Projectile Charging Device.
-The referee system of a Balancing Standard Robot weighs 2.60 kg, while those of other Standard Robots weigh 3.25 kg.
+Item Limit Notes Referee System Four Small Armor Modules (Balancing Standard Robots to be mounted with two Large Armors), 17 mm Speed Monitor Module, Video Transmission Module (Transmitter), RFID Interaction Module, Positioning System Module, Main Controller Module, Power Management Module, Light Indicator Module, 17 mm Fluorescent Projectile Charging Device.
+The Referee System of a Balancing Standard Robot weighs 2.60 kg, while those of other Standard Robots weigh 3.25 kg.